fblpalmeira/Baile_das_Oncas/README.md

 - Adeus Pantanal - Itamar Assumpção
 - A hora da onça - Zé e Zilda
 - A hora da onça beber água - Itamar Assumpção
+- Amigo da onça - Arte final
 - Amigo da onça - Jaco e Jacozinho
+- Amigo da onça - Moreira da Silva
 - Amigo da onça - Nasi & Os irmãos do Blues
 - Amigo da onça - Premeditando o breque
+- Amigo da onça - Swing Rap
 - A onça - Fernanda Abreu
+- Bafo da onça - Beth Carvalho
 - Bandinha do macaco - Genival Lacerda
 - Bicharada - Lan Lan
 - Borzeguim  - Tom Jobim
+- Cablocos da onça-pintada - Tainá Santos
 - Caçada de onça - Craveiro e Cravinho
 - Caçada de onça - Rolandro Boldrin (Serrinha e Caboclinho)
 - Caçador do Ivinhema - Tião Carreiro e Pardinho
 - Cachorro valente - Jaco e Jacozinho
 - Capoeira do Arnaldo - Paulo Vanzolini
+- Casamento da onça - Raul Torres & Florêncio
 - Casinha de carandá - Nhô Pai e Nhô Fio
 - Chegou a hora da onça beber água - Zico e Zeca
+- Chico Onça e Mané Gato - Jararaca e Ratinho
+- Coco da onça - Toninho e Tonhão
 - Choro das mulatas  - Paulo Vanzolini
 - Como dois animais - Alceu Valença
 - Dois corações - Tonico e Tinoco
 - Do Pilá - Nuno Roland
+- É onça - Dupla Zoológica
 - Esperar o sol - Flora Matos
 - Faca que não corta - Tião Carreiro e Pardinho
 - Ferreirinha - Tião Carreiro e Pardinho
 - Filhote de onça  - Lourenço e Lourival
 - Flor de tangerina - Alceu Valença
 - Giringonça - Elza Soares
+- Lá vem a onça - Zé Fidélis
 - Leite de onça - Divino e Donizete
 - Lero lero - Edu Lobo
 - Luar do sertão  - Luiz Gonzaga